-Section 1 – All rifle and revolver / pistol competitions held by the Association will be governed by the rules and regulations laid down by the National Rifle Association of America and / or the Civilian Marksmanship Program.
+Section 1 – All rifle and revolver / pistol competitions held by the Association will be governed by the rules and regulations outlined by the National Rifle Association of America and / or the Civilian Marksmanship Program.

 Article IX

 Miscellaneous

 Section 1 – The Association shall at no time in the future make application or entertain a motion for the procurement of a license to purchase or sell to members or non-members any alcoholic beverages.